UnicoLab/keras-model-registry/docs/examples/kdp_integration_guide.md

 <!-- # 🔗 KDP Integration Guide

-Learn how to integrate KMR layers with Keras Data Processor (KDP) for comprehensive tabular data processing workflows.
+Learn how to integrate KerasFactory layers with Keras Data Processor (KDP) for comprehensive tabular data processing workflows.

 ## 📋 Table of Contents